nerdschoolbergen/javascript-best-practices/exercise-3/README.md

 :pencil2: Try modifying the code in `exercise-3.js` and run it in Node.js

 :exclamation: Why does it still behave the same as before we moved the variable declaration?
-Because JavaScript "hoists" or lifts all variable _creations_ to the top of the current scope before running the code, the `myVariable` variable will be created and set to `undefined` at the top:
+Because JavaScript "**hoists**" or lifts all variable _creations_ to the top of the current scope before running the code.
+The `myVariable` variable will be created at the top of the current scope, and set to `undefined`.
+This is called _variable hoisting_ or just _hoisting_.
 ```JavaScript
 var myVariable; // hoisted variable, created By JavaScript
 console.log(myVariable);